dallasfoley/progress-tracker-backend/README.md

     Nginx->>Frontend(Vercel): HTTPS Response
 ```

-In my case, it sits in a secure file in my `.conf` folder along with the NGINX config for a separate app, which are both loaded in by the main `.conf` file after
+In this case, the conf file sits in my `.conf` folder along with the NGINX config for a separate app, which are both loaded in by the main `.conf` file after

 ```bash
 sudo systemctl reload nginx